medizininformatik-initiative/dup-nutriscope/ReadMe.md

 #### Please store the FHIR-server configuration information in the config.json file

 It initially filters completed inpatient cases from 2013-2023, then searches for the patient data for these and calculates the age in order to limit the cohort to adults (18+).
 The observation currently only looks for one code each for height, weight, albumin and phosphate.
-These will be adjusted again.
+Height and weight are used to calculate the patient's bmi and then removed from the dataset.